 Niantic Wayfarer (formerly known as Operation Portal Recon) is a web application from Niantic Labs that provides crowdsourced verification of portal nominations and edits.
-It is accessible to level 10 agents who complete a quiz to demonstrate their knowledge of the candidate portal criteria.
+It is accessible to level 10 agents.
 Through Wayfarer, agents can indicate whether a candidate portal is suitable to be included in the portal network.
 This allows Niantic Labs to leverage the knowledge of local agents.

 The term wayspot is used in Wayfarer as a synonym for portal, and Wayfarer users are referred to as wayfinders.
 This is because Wayfarer is used for multiple Niantic apps, not just Ingress.